aldo-gutierrez/bitmasksorter/README.md

 ```
 ### How it works:

-Is similar to the RadixBitSorter described at https://www.youtube.com/watch?v=_KhZ7F-jOlI
+Is similar to the traditional RadixSorter but instead of using a 10 Base it uses a 2 Base.
-However it doesn't need to sort by all bits, just by the bits that are in the bit mask
+As is binary the Count Sort is a little different.
+Also, it doesn't need to sort by all bits
+, just by the bits that are in the bit mask.

 Optimizations:
   Doesn't need to sort all the bits just the ones used
   It sorts by 8 bits at a time as maximum

 ## MixedBitSorter:
-It combines in multithread first Bit Quicksort  then RadixBitSort and lastly Count Sort
+It is a multi thread sorter, it combines Bit QuickSort  then RadixBitSort and lastly CountSort
+For example if the bitmask is 00000000111111111111111111111110
+Then there are 23 bits, if we have a 32 thread processor then:

+- The first 5 bits are recursively processed by doing Bit QuickSort in multi thread
+- The next 2 bits are recursively processed by doing RadixBitSort
+- The last 16 bits are done using CountSort while doing RadixBitSort
+- In total 23 bits are processed, the last bit 0 is not used

 # Speed
 See file Comparison.xlsx
-Most of the algorithms are faster than the Java default Tim Sort and Parallel sort under some conditions
+Most of the algorithms are faster than the Java default (Tim Sort) and Parallel sort under some conditions

-Example comparison for sorting 10 Million elements with range from 0 to 10 Million
+Example comparison for sorting 10 Million elements with range from 0 to 10 Million in an AMD Ryzen 7 4800H processor

 - Elapsed JavaIntSorter AVG: 792
 - Elapsed QuickBitSorter3UInt AVG: 347